hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Clustering or partitioning is primarily useful on larger tables (think > 1 TB).
 With smaller ones, the overhead of shuffling data might not be worth it.
 If you are paying for the time that database does something, as in Snowflake, you should also consider that clustering large table takes a lot of time and needs to happen regularly.
-Otherwise, the chunks won't be balanced their benefits will fade.
+Otherwise, the chunks won't be balanced, and their benefits will fade.

-Indices are the most flexible.
+Indexes are the most flexible.
 You can usually define as many as you want.
 But bear in mind that each index takes up space and slows down writes to the corresponding table.

 Let's see how we can speed up a simple query by adding an index.
 Imagine we want to tally the posts created within a specific timeframe: